-Connecticut schools and institutions that participate in the U.S. Department of Agriculture (USDA) Child Nutrition Programs must follow the requirements of Connecticut Public Health Code (PHC) Section 19-13-B42.
-Child care centers, family day care homes, and adult day care centers that participate in the CACFP must follow the USDA's food safety requirements and, as applicable, Connecticut PHC.
+Connecticut schools and institutions that participate in the U.S. Department of Agriculture (USDA) Child Nutrition Programs must comply with all applicable requirements of Connecticut Public Health Code (PHC) Section 19-13-B42.
+Child care centers, family day care homes, and adult day care centers that participate in the Child and Adult Care Food Program (CACFP) must follow the USDA's food safety requirements and, as applicable, the Connecticut PHC.
 The USDA’s food safety guidance follows the Food and Drug Administration's (FDA) Food Code.

 Effective October 1, 2017, hot and cold holding temperatures for foods that require temperature control to prevent bacterial growth must follow the FDA Food Code.

 |Cooling||135 °F to 70 °F within 2 hours